 This explanatory note (this "Note") is for informational purposes only.
 This Note may not and does not constitute (a) an offer to sell or a solicitation of an offer, or an invitation to apply for or to buy any security, insurance product or other product or service (including any financial product) or (b) financial, legal, regulatory, accounting, tax, investment or other professional advice.
-This Note is not a prospectus, offering material, advertisement or other disclosure document (as defined in the Corporations Act 2001 (Cth)).
+This Note is not a prospectus, offering material, advertisement or other disclosure document.

-None of Assured Guaranty (Europe) plc ("AGE UK"), Assured Guaranty Municipal Corp. ("AGM") or any of their affiliates (collectively, "Assured Guaranty") makes any express or implied representations or warranties with respect to any information contained in this Note.
+Neither Assured Guaranty (Europe) SA ("AGE") nor any of its affiliates (collectively, "Assured Guaranty") makes any express or implied representations or warranties with respect to any information contained in this Note.
 No opinion, counsel or interpretation is intended in matters that require legal, regulatory, accounting, insurance, tax or other similar professional advice.
 It is assumed that such opinions, counsel or interpretations have been or will be obtained from the appropriate professional sources.
 A recipient of this Note (or "you") should not and may not rely on any of this Note for any purpose, including without limitation, as the basis for any financial decision.
 You must obtain your own opinions, counsel and interpretations in matters that require legal, regulatory, accounting, insurance, tax or other professional advice.
 You are responsible for the interpretation, opinions and conclusions that you or your advisers may form as a result of examining the information contained in this Note.
 Not all of the products or services described in Note are available in all jurisdictions or to all potential customers or investors.
 The information in this Note may not address your particular circumstances or requirements.

 The information in this Note may describe opinions and certain hypothetical scenarios.
-In such case, those opinions and scenarios are based upon information (and in respect of the financial guarantee based on Assured Guaranty's standard form of financial guarantee) that was available to Assured Guaranty as of the date on the first page of this material.
+In such case, those opinions and scenarios are based upon information (and in respect of the financial guarantee based on Assured Guaranty's standard form of financial guarantee) that was available to Assured Guaranty as of the date on the cover page of this material.
 Assured Guaranty assumes no responsibility to update this Note.
 It is important to note that the terms of a particular financial guarantee issued by Assured Guaranty in respect of a specific transaction may differ from Assured Guaranty's standard terms and conditions.
 The financial guarantee issued in respect of a particular transaction will need to be considered by the proposed holder or beneficiary of such guarantee.